What You Should Know About Money

 money is emotional.jpg

-While many think of finances as a series of budget sheets of expense and deposit transactions in your checking account, money is emotional.
+While many think of finances as a series of budget sheets with expenses and deposits, money is emotional.
 Emotional triggers can drive you to react in a financial manner.
 For example, if ice cream makes you feel happy, you might overspend your budget one month buying too much ice cream.

 Advertisers tend to appeal to your emotions in order to persuade your buying habits.
 So, how do we keep our spending until control with emotional triggers?
 Lots of practice.
 To encourage smart saving, think about having part of your paycheck put into automated savings.